thosgood/this-weeks-finds/markdown/151-200/week159.md

                                                     E7 in dimension 12
                                                     E8 in dimension 16

-And you\'ll note that the dimensions in the second list are 8 more than the corresponding dimensions in the first list.
+And you'll note that the dimensions in the second list are 8 more than the corresponding dimensions in the first list.
 This is no coincidence!
 It has to do with the octonions.
-But I\'m too tired to explain that now\....
+But I'm too tired to explain that now....

 Anyway, my main point was just that the natural maps involving rotation/boost generators (i.e. the Lorentz Lie algebra, or rotation Lie